allenai/twentyquestions/readme.md

       -h, --help           Show this message and exit.

     Commands:
       build                  Build twentyquestions.
+      create_splits          Write splits for the 20Qs data at DATA_PATH...
       deploy                 Deploy twentyquestions to ENV.
-      dockerize          Create the docker image for running... extractassertions  Extract assertions from XML_DIR and write to... extractgames       Extract games from XML_DIR and write to... extractlabels      Extract labeling data from XML_DIR and write... extractquality     Extract quality labels from XML_DIR and write... extractquestions   Extract questions from XML_DIR and write to... groupbysubject     Group the data in blocks of at most 20 by... promote            Promote the docker image from SOURCE to DEST. serve              Serve twentyquestions on port 5000.
+      dockerize              Create the docker image for running... extractgames           Extract games from XML_DIR and write to... extractlabels          Extract labeling data from XML_DIR and write... extractmirrorsubjects  Extract mirror subjects from XML_DIR and... extractquality         Extract quality labels from XML_DIR and write... extractquestions       Extract questions from XML_DIR and write to... extracttypes           Extract commonsense types from XML_DIR and... groupbysubject         Group the data in blocks of at most 20 by... promote                Promote the docker image from SOURCE to DEST. serve                  Serve twentyquestions on port 5000.

-The `--help` option also works on the subcommands:
+The `manage.py` script is self-documenting, and lists out all the actions you might want to perform using the code base.
+Use the `--help` option to view additional documentation.
+For example:

     $ python manage.py build --help
     Usage: manage.py build [OPTIONS]